azat-co/ga-backbone/README.md

   ...
 ```

-Finally here is our glorious render function in which we iterate through each model in the collection (each apple), create appleItemView for each apple, create li element for each apple and append that elements to view.listEl which is ul element with a class apples-list in the DOM:
+Finally here is our long-waited render function in which we iterate through each model in the collection (each apple), create **appleItemView** for each apple, create `<li>` element for each apple and append that elements to **view.listEl** which is `<ul>` element with a class apples-list in the DOM:

 ```javascript
   ...